kodecocodes/flutter-sample-project/README.md

 All projects for raywenderlich.com Flutter tutorials should include the following items:

-- com.raywenderlich base package name
+- com.raywenderlich base package name (Android, iOS)
 - Razeware license
 - linting rules
 - a clean pubspec.yaml file
 - splash screen (Android and iOS)
 - app icons for all sizes (Android, iOS, web)
-- base app package name (Android, iOS)
 - display name

 The following directions will give further details on how to do that.